Swhag/Cloud9/README.md

 Excessive API calls slow down the app's performance and increase costs.
 For example, updating the suggestion list in real-time for a search term like "Manhattan" may result in nine API calls (one for each letter).

 Solution: The app implements a Debounce hook that waits for 500ms after the user stops typing before triggering an API call.
-This approach reduces the number of unnecessary API calls, improving app performance and reducing costs.
+This approach significantly reduces the number of unnecessary API calls, improving app performance and reducing costs.

 ---